w3c/wot/planning/ThingDescription/work-items.md

 The work items are split into four categories.

-1. The first category is Binding Templates, which involves specifying the mechanism but also the submission mechanism.
+1. [Binding Templates](./td-next-work-items/binding-templates.md): The first category is Binding Templates, which involves specifying the mechanism but also the submission mechanism.
-2. The second category focuses on work items that are more about restructuring, redesigning, and improving the usability of the specification.
+2. [Usability and Design](./td-next-work-items/usability-and-design.md): The second category focuses on work items that are more about restructuring, redesigning, and improving the usability of the specification.
 These could pave the way for new features.
-3. The third category is about work items that are directly linked to new features.
+3. [New Features](./td-next-work-items/new-features.md): The third category is about work items that are directly linked to new features.
-4. The fourth category is currently called supporting work items (can be renamed) and they improve various mechanisms but are not necessarily new keywords for TD instances.
+4. [Testing and Tooling](./td-next-work-items/testing-and-tooling.md): The fourth category is comprised of items that help the specification management and maintain a consistency.

 Such categories can be reflected with labels and different views in the GitHub project management panel.
 The task force will go through existing issues, pull requests, and discussions, and categorize them accordingly.